 To find the answers to these questions, talk to your staff.
 By gathering feedback from all across your business, you can create new and improved requirements to help you find a new IT support company.
 Perhaps you should amend your tender agreement and ask different questions during the interview process, based on the findings.

 A great way to help the transition between IT support companies (there will be disruptions, it’s inevitable) is to give your new suppliers access to your IT support logs.
 If you don’t have any onsite, request them from your outgoing suppliers.
 This will help your new support team identify your most pressing issues and common problems you face – they may even be able to offer a permanent solution.

 Another way to make a smoother transition is to have your full IT documentation to hand.
 If you don’t have any, create some.
-You should have network diagrams, usernames and passwords, software and hardware inventories, and the original disks for software you still use.
+You should have network diagrams, usernames and passwords, software and hardware inventories, and the original disks for the software you still use.

 It may seem like a lot of hassle at first, but the more work you put in before you switch suppliers, the smoother the transition will be.